|Biophysics of Consciousness is the first book to elucidate the biophysical basis of consciousness.|

-Roman R. Poznanski is a leading authority on modeling in the neurosciences.
-He develops theories in neuroscience with mathematics.
-Dr. Poznanski has written papers in prestigious high impact ISI-indexed neuroscience journals, including the Journal of Integrative Neuroscience: an interdisciplinary journal that combines theories of information handling in the brain with experimental brain research.
+Roman R. Poznanski is a biological theoretician and a leading authority on modeling in the neurosciences.
+He is a co-author of the bestseller Mathematical Neuroscience (Academic Press, 2013) where he develops theories in neuroscience with mathematics.
+A prolific writer he has written papers in prestigious high impact ISI-indexed neuroscience journals, including the Journal of Integrative Neuroscience: a transdisciplinary journal that combines theories of information handling in the brain with experimental brain research.

 His main contribution to research began on the modeling of retinal neurons in visual perception with W.R.Levick, FRS from the John Curtin School of Medicine, Australian National University in Canberra.
 His modeling work was first to predict the locus of retinal direction selectivity in individual dendritic branches of starburst amacrine cells in the retina in 1990 (and published in 1992).
 He subsequently developed a more accurate model of a starburst amacrine cell in order to show how direction-selectivity is produced by a network of these cells.
 The unification of the yet unknown subcellular model of retinal direction selectivity with starburst network topology remains one of his current research themes together with Amane Koizumi of the National Institute for Physiological Sciences, Okazaki, Japan.
 In particular, on establishing the topology underlying a presynaptic scheme of directional selectivity, he proposed an acetylcholine (ACh) model of directionally selective starburst amacrine cells (Poznanski, R.R.
 Cellular Inhibitory Behavior Underlying the Formation of Retinal Direction Selectivity, J. Integr.
 Neurosci.
 9, 299-335, 2010).
 Although experimental studies have shown that during retinal development (prior to vision) the assembly of retinal cholinergic network connections are 'eliminated' in which the glutamatergic networks are formed, such studies categorically do not rule out the possibility of the 'eliminated' ACh connections reconnecting after vision takes place in the mature retina.
 A model of the inner plexiform layer is currently missing from any prototype bionic eye giving only rudimentary vision to the blind.